Genetics Studies

 Decoding Polar Bears

-Genetics can tell us a lot about polar bears, including when they split off from brown bears and how changes in their genes led to the bears that we know today: with white fur, small ears, and adaptations that help them not only survive, but thrive, in an Arctic marine environment.
+Genetics can tell us a lot about polar bears, including when they split from a common ancestor with brown bears and how changes in their genes led to the bears that we know today: with white fur, small ears, and adaptations that help them not only survive, but thrive, in an Arctic marine environment.

 “Assessing and conserving the genetic variation that exists amongst the world’s polar bear populations is an important first step for the long-term conservation of the species.”